crvUSD — Asset Risk Assessment (Full)

 totalSupply()returns ~$2B+ but includes pre-minted ceiling buffers — not a meaningful metric.- StablecoinLens only tracks original minting market (CDP) debt + PegKeeper debt.
 It does not include YieldBasis.
 It predates YB and was never updated.

-- CoinGecko reports ~$264M circulating via an unknown methodology (not StablecoinLens).
+- CoinGecko reports a “circulating” figure (low $200Ms range) via an unknown methodology (not StablecoinLens).

 - YieldBasis factory holds hundreds of millions in pre-minted crvUSD, but this includes idle buffer alongside actually-deployed pool liquidity.
 The split is opaque.